1. Pursues Professionalism

 Supporting Knowledge

-- Knowledge of reading strategies: e.g., 4-Step Question Strategy, SQ3R Method, close reading, KWL charts, GIST summary, etc.
+Reading Strategies are step-by-step models participants can follow to successfully find and interpret information in text.Digital Resource Libraryreading strategies: e.g., 4-Step Question Strategy, SQ3R Method, close reading, KWL charts, GIST summary, etc. - Knowledge of

 - Knowledge of document features and structures: e.g., headings, subheadings, numbering systems, bullets, bolding, colour, etc.